cbohara/bash_shell/README.txt

 “Why can’t I edit my UNIX command lines in the same way I can edit text with an editor?” you can with bash!

+set -o turns on the option
+set +o turns off the option
 $ set -o vi

 history list